faceyspacey/transition-group/README.md

 ### onBeforeAppear: Function
 ### onBeforeEnter: Function
 ### onBeforeLeave: Function
-these callbacks will of course be called for the before their respective transition happens
+these callbacks will of course be called before their respective transition happens

 ### appear: string
 ### enter: string